sst/sst/www/docs/constructs/AstroSite.about.md

 This distribution is not configured to allow the HTTP request method that was used for this request.
 The distribution supports only cachable requests.
 We can't connect to the server for this app or website at this time.
 There might be too much traffic or a configuration error.
 Try again later, or contact the app or website owner.
 ```

 This typically occurs when the site is deployed in the regional mode.
-It's likely because the request method was not `GET`, and the requested route was not specified in the [`regional.serverRoutes`](#regional-server-routes) property.
-To resolve this, add a route pattern to the `regional.serverRoutes` property that matches the requested route.
+It's likely because the request method was not `GET`, and the requested route was not specified in the [`serverRoutes`](#server-routes) property in the `astro.config.mjs` file.
+To resolve this, add a route pattern to the `serverRoutes` property that matches the requested route.